erjosito/evpn_shell/README.md

 Here you can see a demo of how this thing looks like, without you having to install anything: https://youtu.be/9T1qs-lBGqg

+INSTALLATION: download and unpack the NXAPI libraries in https://developer.cisco.com/fileMedia/download/0eb10f7e-b1ee-432a-9bef-680cb3ced417.
+This will create a “remote_client” directory.
+Download the evpn_shell.py script into that directory, and run it from there.
+Install the required Python modules if missing (cmd2, sys, json, datetime).
+You will probably need to install the lxml and pexpect Python modules, so that the NXAPI libraries work correctly.

 WARNING: this is not designed to be used in a production network.
 In order to reach that stage some improvings should be done (like for example encrypting the credentials, amongst many other things).
 This is more a proof of concept, how the problem of complex configurations that need to be kept in sync across multiple devices can be solved.

 v0.2: